 It was so similar to living the Christian life, specifically by being filled with the Holy Spirit.
 That idea had popped up in a recent conversation.

-“The concept of the Spirit-filled Christian life is a lot like hot-air ballooning,” said John Henderson, a Campus Crusade for Christ staff member.
+“The concept of the Spirit-filled Christian life is a lot like hot-air ballooning,” said John Henderson, a Cru staff member.

 I’d like to find out how, I thought.

 And so I booked a flight on this balloon.
 The parallels surprised me.

 But first, who exactly is the Holy Spirit?
 He is God.

 As third person of the Trinity, the Holy Spirit is co-equal with God the Father and God the Son.
 He came to glorify Christ and is both reliable and trustworthy.